 - Trustee v.
 ZC Specialty Insurance Company, Case No. 2:03-CV-00077 (Bankr.
 N.D.
 Tex.) – Lead trial counsel on behalf of ZC Specialty in a three-week bench trial before Judge Felsenthal in the U.S. Bankruptcy Court for the Northern District of Texas relating to allegations of de facto partnership with regard to a structured finance transaction in which ZC Specialty issued a $144 million surety bond.
 While the case was pending on appeal following an adverse bankruptcy court ruling, the case settled.

 - Ross et al. v.
 Bank of America et al., Nos.
 04-civ-5723; 05-civ-7116 (S.D.
 N.Y.
 2014) – Trial counsel for Discover Financial Services in the successful defense of long-running antitrust MDL alleging that credit card issuers conspired to adopt and maintain arbitration provisions with class action waivers in their cardholder agreements.
-On April 10, 2014, following a six-week bench trial and months of post-trial briefing, the U.S. District Court for the Southern District of New York issued a 92-page judgment holding that plaintiffs “did not sustain their burden” of proving an antitrust violation under controlling law.
-Based on the extensive trial record, the Court entered judgment for the issuers on plaintiffs’ antitrust claims for injunctive relief against the challenged arbitration provisions.
-The case is currently on appeal.
+Following a six-week bench trial, the District Court entered judgment for the issuers on plaintiffs’ antitrust claims for injunctive relief against the challenged arbitration provisions.
+The ruling was affirmed by the 2nd Circuit on appeal.